MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

     - Level 2 - Object Properties
         - Level 3 - Object property multi-line expressions

-Within a TMDL document, indentation is applied:
+Within a TMDL document, indentation is applied in the following cases:

 - Between an object section header and the object’s properties (table -> properties).